A Quick Guide to Employment Standards

 The Employment Standards Code provides employees with information regarding minimum wage standards, protection for young workers, paying wages and more.

 What is Employment Standards?

 Employment Standards is a government program under Manitoba Growth, Enterprise and Trade.
 It administers laws on minimum wages, hours of work, holidays and other workplace entitlements and responsibilities.
 The program enforces The Employment Standards Code, The Construction Industry Wages Act, The Remembrance Day Act, The Worker Recruitment and Protection Act and The Retail Businesses Holiday Closing Act.
 It also investigates complaints about violations of these laws.

 Who is covered by the Employment Standards laws in Manitoba?

-Are self-employed people/independent contractors covered by The Employment Standards Code?
+Are self-employed persons/independent contractors covered by The Employment Standards Code?

-No, self-employed people/independent contractors people are not covered by The Employment Standards Code, but this type of employment relationship can be complicated.
+No. Self-employed persons/independent contractors are not covered by The Employment Standards Code, but this type of employment relationship can be complicated.
 The nature of the relationship between both parties would determine whether someone is truly an independent contractor.
 Several details need to be considered, such as:

 Are people employed in agriculture covered by Employment Standards legislation?